Policy on Alcohol and Other Drugs

 The University believes that spiritual, intellectual, emotional, physical, and social development has their greatest growth free from mind-altering chemicals.
 Its goal is to provide an environment where the entire campus community is challenged and motivated to live a chemical-free lifestyle.

 Because the University is committed to a caring relationship among its students, staff, faculties, administrators, and regents - a caring that is characterized by understanding, forgiveness, and respect for individuality - its disciplinary procedures are intended to be constructive and redemptive.
-For students who seek help for substance-abuse problems, complete confidentiality will be strictly observed to the limit of the law.
-Insofar as federal and state statutes and professional ethical standards permit, no professional on the Baylor counseling or medical staff will in any way notify the administration of the name of a specific student who comes for assistance for substance abuse or any other type problem, and no records will be forwarded to the administration regarding the services or the problem.
+For students who seek help for substance misuse, complete confidentiality will be strictly observed to the limit of the law.
+Insofar as federal and state statutes and professional ethical standards permit, no professional on the Baylor counseling or medical staff will in any way notify the administration of the name of a specific student who comes for assistance for substance misuse or any other type issue, and no records will be forwarded to the administration regarding the services or the problem.